Supplement FAQs: Most Asked Questions in Pakistan Answered

 Can supplements replace a healthy diet?

-No. Supplements supplement a diet — they don’t replace it.
-Whole foods contain fiber, phytochemicals, and nutritional co-factors that work synergistically in ways supplements can’t fully replicate.
-Think of supplements as insurance and targeted therapy, not as a substitute for real food.
+No. Supplements add to a diet, they do not replace it.
+Whole foods contain fibre, phytochemicals, and co-factors that work together in ways supplements cannot fully copy.
+Think of supplements as insurance and targeted therapy, not a substitute for real food.